 Celebrate Read Across America week with these fun, low-prep Wacky Wednesday ideas!
 You’ll create a fun and memorable day that will surely become your favorite wacky tradition!

-It began when I was teaching elementary school.
+It all began when I was teaching elementary school.
 Wacky dress-up and a few surprises throughout the day made the day a memorable favorite for the students.
 And, of course, every year we would share the Wacky Wednesday book and find all of the wacky surprises there, too.

 Read on to find 20 Wacky Wednesday ideas:

-- 5 surprises
+- 5 silly surprises

-- 5 simple craft ideas
+- 5 EASY craft ideas

-- 5 links to wacky STEM actvities
+- 5 links to wacky STEM activities

 - 10 wacky dress-up ideas